Financial-Times/splunk-fastly/.github/CONTRIBUTING.md

 You can recreate Heroku logplex sending logs to the Splunk HEC using the following curl command.

-Ensure your Splunk HEC token has the default source type set to `heroku_requests`.
+Ensure your Splunk HEC token has the default source type set to `fastly`.

 ```shell
 curl --user "x:$SPLUNK_HEC_TOKEN" --header 'Content-Type: application/json' 'http://localhost:8088/services/collector/event' < logs.txt